vincentarthur/VeoSpark/README.md

         -   In the **Select a role** dropdown, choose **Secret Manager Secret Accessor**.
         -   Click **Save**.

-## Running the Application Locally
+## Running the Application On Vertex AI Workbench

 ### Prerequisites